flutter/website/src/get-started/fwe/index.md

   It also facilitates designing a UI to optimize any screen where your app might be used.
 3. [State management][]
-: Learn how to manage state. xxx
+: Learn how share state between widgets and notify other parts of your app when the state changes.
+  See how to implement MVVM in Flutter to manage state effectively for small to medium-sized apps.
 4. [Handling user input][]
 : Learn about Flutter's widgets that support interactivity, like buttons and text.